 Your privacy is under assault.
 I don’t just mean online privacy, I mean every day, real world privacy, as well.
 In the name of “better” marketing, we’re being tracked not just by our browsers, but also by our smart devices and even by our faces.
+But this data is also being used beyond targeting you with ads.
 I used to worry that people didn’t care about their privacy.
 But over the years I’ve decided that the real problem is that people feel powerless to preserve their privacy.
 Or worse yet, that all privacy is already lost and it’s too late.

 Privacy is a Human Right